-At the end of facility life, certain materials are no longer recoverable - they may then be reclassified as radioactive waste and must then be sent for disposal.
+At the end of facility life, certain materials are no longer recoverable - they may then be reclassified as radioactive waste and must therefore be sent for disposal.
 Spent MOX and ERU fuel is not reprocessed.
-It is considered as waste and assumed that it will be disposed of as it is.
+It is considered as waste and it is assumed that it will be disposed of as it is.